New Haven and Northampton Railroad: Expansion and lease by the New York and New Haven Railroad

 The New York and New Haven was motivated to lease the Canal Line as leverage in negotiations with the Hartford and New Haven.
 If the New Haven and Northampton were built to Northampton, it would be in direct competition with the H&NH's line between New Haven and Springfield, Massachusetts.
 These negotiations concluded with the New York and New Haven agreeing that the Canal Line would not build north of Granby, and only limited connecting service was to be made available with the HP&F in Plainville, since traffic could potentially travel between New Haven and Hartford via a transfer in that city.
 In return, the Hartford and New Haven contributed approximately $12,000 a year towards the New York and New Haven's payments for its lease of the Canal Line.
 This arrangement upset the communities along the Canal Line, such as Southington, which were left with poor service to and from Connecticut's capital city.
+Besides being a bargaining chip for the New York and New Haven, the lease also guaranteed the company both access to the New Haven and Northampton's land holdings in New Haven and to rail traffic generated on the line with an origin or destination on the New York and New Haven system.